-Failure to pay fine after 10 working days from the date the ticket was issued, the Administration office is notified and a hold is put on the vehicle owner’s grades and registration process.
+Failure to pay the fine after 10 working days from the date the ticket was issued, the Administration office is notified and a hold is put on the vehicle owner’s grades and registration process.

 The registration of a vehicle authorizes parking on the Highland Community College campus for that individual vehicle.
 It DOES NOT guarantee a parking space.
-The lack of a space is not considered a valid excuse for violating regulations.
+The lack of space is not considered a valid excuse for violating regulations.
 Highland Community College or its employees will not assume any responsibility for the care and protection of any vehicle or its contents at any time it is operated or parked on the campus.
-Any person who willfully or through negligence causes damage to Highland Community College property shall be liable for any damage done to said property.
+Any person who willfully or through negligence causes, damage to Highland Community College property shall be liable for any damage done to said property.